Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 This corresponds to `maxitn` in [pbsa][5].

 `fillratio` (Default = 4.0)
 :   The ratio between the longest dimension of the rectangular finite-difference grid and that of the solute.
+A default value of 4 is large enough to be used for a small solute, such as a ligand molecule.
+Using a smaller value for `fillratio` may cause part of the small solute to lie outside the finite-difference grid, causing the finite-difference solvers to fail.
+For macromolecules is fine to use 4, or a smaller value like 2.

+The ratio between the longest dimension of the rectangular finite-difference grid and that of the solute.
+Default is 2.0.
+It is suggested that a larger FILLRATIO, for example 4.0, . .

 `scale` (Default = 2.0)
 :   Resolution of the Poisson Boltzmann grid.
 It is equal to the reciprocal of the grid spacing (`space` in [pbsa][5]).